Allianssi Youth Exchanges

 We work in many national and international networks.
 We are the Finnish member of the Alliance of European Voluntary Service Organisations and work in close co-operation with members and partners of the network especially in the field of global short and medium term voluntary exchanges.
 In long term volunteer exchanges we have a wider range or partners, especially in EU-funded programs such as European Solidarity Corps.
 We have both incoming and outgoing voluntary programs.
 In addition to short term volunteer projects in Finland we co-ordinate long term European Solidarity Corps volunteers to our hosting partner organisations around Finland.
 Allianssi Youth Exchanges is also a partner in the Eures network in Finland and member of Eurodesk network in Europe.

 We also have own outgoing EU funded projects for vocational education.
-In these programs we work with recent graduates to provide them with tailored work experience after graduation.
+In these programs we work vocational studens and recent graduates to provide them with tailored work experience after graduation.
 At the moment we co-operate with about 10 European countries in these outbound programs.

 In addition to working, learning, training and volunteering programs we are active in different international projects.
 We have participated in various strategic partnership projects both in European and global level.
 We also take part in youth worker mobility projects, youth exchanges, trainings and other projects which we find worthwhile for our work and priorities.
 Please contact us in case you would be interested in working with us.

-Our office is in Helsinki in Allianssi-talo and we are affiliated with the Finnish National Youth Council Allianssi which is the national youth council of Finland and a service and advocacy organisation in the field of youth work.
-The Finnish National Youth Council is a non-profit NGO with over 130 national member organisations and the Finnish member of several European youth networks, for example the YFJ (European Youth Forum) and ERYICA (European Youth Information and Counselling Agency).
-Allianssi organises annually a YOUTH2022 event. the next National Days of Youth Work will be held in Jyväskylä on 26–27 April 2022.
-The event offers a place to network, get inspired and develop one’s expertise for as many as 2000 youth sector professionals, decision-makers and actors.
-More information please see www.alli.fi
+Our office is in Helsinki in Allianssi House and we are affiliated with the Finnish National Youth Council Allianssi which is the national youth council of Finland and a service and advocacy organisation in the field of youth work.
+The Finnish National Youth Council is a non-profit NGO with over 140 national member organisations and the Finnish member of several European youth networks, for example the YFJ (European Youth Forum) and ERYICA (European Youth Information and Counselling Agency).
+Allianssi organises annually a YOUTH event.
+The next National Days of Youth Work will be held in Jyväskylä on 18-20 April 2023.
+The event offers a place to network, get inspired and develop one’s expertise for as many as 300 youth sector professionals, decision-makers and actors.
+More information please see www.nuorisoala.fi

 General information about Finnish Youth work and youth